zqian50/apcsa_material/classwork/burn_trees/burn_trees.md

 - Empty spaces and ash cannot catch fire.

 The effect is that fire will expand by one square each round.
 Eventually the fire will stop burning because there are no more trees adjacent to the existing fire.

+## Simulation

+Start the simulation by setting the fire to the leftmost column of trees in the forest (second grid in the example).

 ## Example